isfopo/RemoteScriptStarter/README.md

 Folders that start with a `_`, like `_Framework`, are included in this repo for convenience, but they should not be modified here.
 These are modules that will be exposed to your remote script within the Ableton environment, meaning the modules in this folder are never actually used.
 Having them in this folder prevents import error warnings and allows for auto-complete in your IDE.
 These modules where download from https://github.com/gluon/AbletonLive11_MIDIRemoteScripts.

 If you are getting some kind of import error for the `Live` module, like `Warning: Import "Live" could not be resolved`, that can be ignored.
 Again, this is a module that will be used in the Ableton environment.

+## Contribution
+Feel free to fork and open a PR for whatever changes you would like to add, keeping in might that the goal of this repo is to have a blank slate to work off of.
+It's not really the place for specific hardware (ex.
+Launchpad) with specific functionality (ex.
+Clip Control), but having separate branches demonstrating how to incorperate either specific hardware or a specific feature might be helpful.